Memory-Based Optimization Methods for Model-Agnostic Meta-Learning and Personalized Federated Learning: LocalMOML for Personalized Federated Learning

 \subsection{Algorithm Outline}

-Our second algorithm named LocalMOML is presented in Algorithm~\ref{alg:fed_moml}.
-This algorithm is partially motivated by the voluminous algorithms in federated learning that use local computations to trade off the communications~\citep{DBLP:conf/nips/Yang13,mcmahan2017communication,deng2020distributionally,karimireddy2019scaffold,stich2018local,DBLP:journals/corr/abs-1808-07217,woodworth2020local,khaled2020tighter}.
-Each client not only maintains and updates its personalized model $\u^i$ but also maintains and updates its local copy of the meta model denoted by $\w^i$.
-A key feature of LocalMOML is running $H$ local steps on each sampled client before these clients communicate to aggregate the local meta models.
+Our algorithm, called LocalMOML, is presented in Algorithm~\ref{alg:fed_moml}.
+This algorithm is partially motivated by the numerous algorithms in federated learning that use local computations to trade-off communications~\citep{DBLP:conf/nips/Yang13,mcmahan2017communication,deng2020distributionally,karimireddy2019scaffold,stich2018local,DBLP:journals/corr/abs-1808-07217,woodworth2020local,khaled2020tighter}.
+Each client not only maintains and updates its personalized model $\u^i$ but also maintains and updates its local copy of the meta-model denoted by $\w^i$.
+A key feature of LocalMOML is that $H$ local steps are run on each sampled client before these clients communicate to aggregate the local meta-models.

-We consider both the cross-silo setting and the cross-device setting in the literature of federated learning.
+We consider both the cross-silo setting and the cross-device setting in the literature on federated learning.
 In the cross-device setting only a partial set of $B<n$ clients are sampled to update their local models at each round, while in the cross-silo setting all $n$ clients will participate in updating the model at each round, that is, $B=n$.
 In these two settings, LocalMOML needs different ways to initialize the personalized model $\u_{r,h}^i$ at the beginning of each round.
-In the cross-silo setting ($B=n$), personalized models are directly copied from the end of previous round, that is, $\u_{r,1}^i = \u_{r-1, H}^i$.
+In the cross-silo setting ($B=n$), personalized models are directly copied from the end of the previous round, that is, $\u_{r,1}^i = \u_{r-1, H}^i$.
 In the cross-device setting, ($B<n$), the personalized models for the sampled tasks are restarted as $\u_{r,1}^i = \w_{r,1}^i - \alpha \nablah_{\S_0^i} \L_i(\w_{r,1}^i)$ for $i \in\B_r$.
 Then, the personalized model $\u_{r,h}^i$ for a sampled client $i$ is updated as:

 Based on the local personalized model $\u^i$ and meta model $\w^i$, the stochastic gradient estimator is computed as: